-In the realm of cloud computing, AWS, Microsoft, and Google are the top leaders.
-With cutting-edge offerings and reliable cloud services, they cover all your cloud requirements and online operations.
-But the cloud space keeps growing as the new players add on the floor.
-Alibaba Cloud is also one of the vital players in current business cloud services who have gained market attention in recent times.
+AWS, Microsoft, and Google are the top leaders in cloud computing.
+They cover all your cloud requirements and online operations with cutting-edge offerings and reliable cloud services.
+But the cloud space keeps growing as new players add to the floor.
+Alibaba Cloud is also one of the vital players in current business cloud services that have recently gained market attention.

 Amazon launched its cloud division, AWS, in 2006.
-Since then, AWS kept becoming bigger with constant innovation and addition of a wide range of cloud solutions.
+Since then, AWS kept growing with constant innovation and adding a wide range of cloud solutions.
 Alibaba Cloud, a subsidiary of Alibaba Group, launched in 2009, began its operations by serving small enterprises with cloud solutions similar to AWS.
-Alibaba is now a leading cloud service provider in China, serves to large-scale enterprises and provides a vast range cloud computing services.
+Alibaba is now a leading cloud service provider in China, serves large-scale enterprises and provides a vast range of cloud computing services.

-In terms of the cloud functionalities, AWS is the largest, and since Alibaba Cloud is, in a way, still in development stages, it offers global services such as high-performance, elastic computing power in the cloud and services like data storage, relational databases, big-data processing and content delivery networks.
-Some distinctive services are Mongo DB, Anti-DDoS, Analytic DB, and Table Storage beside others, but all of them are not available globally.
-With Anti-DDoS technology, Alibaba cloud provides better security to your web applications.
-Data security is better guaranteed at Alibaba Cloud as they have high-level international certificates, which includes Gold Certificate of cloud security recognized by British Standards Institute.
-Alibaba Cloud’s advanced big-data backed technology offers faster access and operations to cloud data.
+In terms of cloud functionalities, AWS is the largest.
+Since Alibaba Cloud is still in development, it offers global services such as high-performance, elastic computing power in the cloud and services like data storage, relational databases, big-data processing, and content delivery networks.
+Some distinctive services are Mongo DB, Anti-DDoS, Analytic DB, and Table Storage, but they are unavailable globally.
+With Anti-DDoS technology, Alibaba Cloud provides better security to your web applications.
+Data security is better guaranteed at Alibaba Cloud as they have high-level international certificates, which include a Gold Certificate of cloud security recognized by the British Standards Institute.
+Alibaba Cloud’s advanced big-data-backed technology offers faster access and operations to cloud data.

 Let us now glance through the global positioning of the two giants of cloud computing:

 – While Amazon is the biggest e-commerce giant in the U.S., Alibaba is in China.
-As per NASDAQ Amazon is valued around $400 billion and Alibaba’s market cap is a little over $250 billion as per its NYSE share price.
-Nature of their core businesses and the scale of their cloud computing requirements urge massive computing necessity.
-Progressively, their experience in handling this enormous workload has gained them confidence in offering cloud services to others.
+As per NASDAQ, Amazon is valued at around $400 billion, and Alibaba’s market cap is a little over $250 billion as per its NYSE share price.
+The nature of their core businesses and the scale of their cloud computing requirements urge massive computing necessity.
+Progressively, their experience handling this enormous workload has given them confidence in offering cloud services to others.

-– According to Synergy Research Group, AWS is at the top of cloud service providers list, and Alibaba is ranked at fifth position.
-The ranking is with respect to the cloud platform, infrastructure and private cloud services published in the most recent Cloud Infrastructure Market Share report.
+– According to Synergy Research Group, AWS is at the top of the cloud service providers list, and Alibaba is ranked fifth.
+The ranking is for the cloud platform, infrastructure, and private cloud services published in the most recent Cloud Infrastructure Market Share report.

 Alibaba Cloud vs AWS – The Revenue

-Both of these have seen an enormous growth recently.
-From the final quarter of 2016, as the total worldwide spending increased by 46% in cloud infrastructure services, AWS and Alibaba cloud have increased their market share at the expense of smaller cloud providers.
-In the most recent quarter, AWS made a steep growth in earnings, a total income of $3.53 billion.
+Both of these have seen enormous growth recently.
+From the final quarter of 2016, as the total worldwide spending increased by 46% in cloud infrastructure services, AWS and Alibaba Cloud have increased their market share at the expense of smaller cloud providers.
+In the most recent quarter, AWS made a steep growth in earnings, with a total income of $3.53 billion.
 It also maintained the dominant position in terms of revenues that exceeded the next four competitors down the line combined.
 Alibaba Cloud, on the other hand, earned revenue of $254 million, which certainly is a good number for an emergent company.
-As the small players continue to struggle in the cloud market, so the Alibaba’s rapid rise becomes more remarkable.
+As the small players continue struggling in the cloud market, Alibaba’s rapid rise has become more remarkable.

-Although Alibaba is way behind the AWS and where it is standing in the cloud industry but Alibaba’s explosive growth numbers, channelized and strategic efforts clearly express its participation in the race to $500 billion.
+Although Alibaba is way behind AWS and where it is standing in the cloud industry but Alibaba’s explosive growth numbers, channelized, and strategic efforts clearly express its participation in the race to $500 billion.

 To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our Blog Newsletter here.
 For AWS Case studies and success stories, visit Case Study Section